 League Of Legends Maps how to play league of legends guide

-Default fantasy team rosters consist of 1 TOP, 1 MID, 1 SUP, 1 JNG, and 1 ADC.
-You additionally get 1 bench player for a total roster size of 6 players.
+Default fantasy team rosters consist of 1 TOP, 1 MID, 1 SUP, 1 JNG, 1 ADC, and 1 TEAM.
+You additionally get 1 bench player for a total roster size of 7 slots.

 Note: LOL scores are summed over the weekend.

-We currently support three different seasons: LCS, LEC, and a combined LCS+LEC.
+We currently support four different seasons: LCS, LEC, LCK, and a combined LCS+LEC.

-If waivers are enabled for your league, we will lock all free agents at the time of the first scheduled match (Friday for LEC and LCS+LEC combined and Saturday for LCS).
+If waivers are enabled for your league, we will lock all free agents at the time of the first scheduled match.
 We don't process waivers during match play so any waivers that would be processed are moved to the first day after matches are done.